Accompanist Jobs in USA with Visa Sponsorship

 Do accompanists qualify for H-1B visa sponsorship?

-Yes, accompanist positions can qualify for H-1B sponsorship when they require specialized knowledge and a relevant bachelor's degree.
+Yes, accompanist positions can qualify for H-1B visa sponsorship when they require specialized knowledge and a relevant bachelor's degree.
 The role must demonstrate specialty occupation criteria, typically through requirements for formal music training and collaborative piano expertise that distinguishes it from general musical performance.

 What degree do I need for accompanist visa sponsorship?